saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 categories: Remote Management
 ---

-IMPORTANT: This post is in draft form, updates are not yet completed.
+### *IMPORTANT: This post is in draft form, updates are not yet completed.*

+The list of resouces on this page should be useful to many people in a variety of circumstances:

+- if you are a manager responsibile for a distributed team.
+- an individual wanting to improve your effectivenss when working independently.
+- a CEO/CTO/CIO or other C-level executive trying to get your head around how much face-to-face time you need with your employess, and how much you think they need with each other.
+- an HR Manager tryig to navigate through a thick fog of emotions whille being empathetic to creating company policies that are fair to everyone.

 #### **37Signals**